wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 i.e. an address that is supposed to be mapped to a protected set can be remapped to any set in the cache, as long as the set is not protected.
 This enables a broader range of mapping relation than, for example, statically fixing the mapping by only flipping the highest bit in the set index.
 A dedicated structure, called Out-of-position Direction, or OUT, tracks these remapped addresses and the sets they are mapped to.
-The last
+The last aspect is that group-associative cache classifies slots into disposable or non-disposable.
+A disposable line can be evicted for displacements of non-disposable lines, while non-disposable lines should not be evicted unless they are evicted by OUT or SHT.